Search results for

 Edgar Cervantes / Android Authority

-The word incognito means to hide one’s true identity.
-Incognito mode on Android devices is just that; it’s a way to hide as you travel the web.
-As realized in Google Chrome on Android, Incognito mode hides your browsing history so others can’t see the websites you’ve visited.
+The word “incognito” means to hide one’s true identity.
+Incognito mode is just that; it’s a way to hide as you travel the web.
+As realized in Google Chrome, Incognito mode hides your browsing history so others can’t see the websites you’ve visited.
 In effect, it masks your footprints across the web.

 Incognito mode is available in the Chrome browser for all platforms it supports.
 This includes Android, iOS, macOS, Windows, and, of course, Chrome OS.
 We’ll show you how to use it on multiple platforms here.

-By the way, we will be showing you how to use incognito mode on Chrome.
+By the way, we will show you how to use Chrome in Incognito mode.
 If you don’t have it yet, you can download Chrome from the Google Play Store or Apple App Store.
 If you’re using a PC (Windows or macOS), you can get Chrome straight from Google.
+Chromebooks come with Chrome by default.

 1. Launch the Chrome browser.